 It’s no secret that traditional corporate culture rewards extroversion.
-Those who speak up in meetings, take charge of projects, and advocate for themselves have traditionally climbed the ladder in leaps and bounds over their skilled (but quieter) coworkers.
+Those who speak up in meetings, take charge of projects, and advocate for themselves climb the ladder in leaps and bounds over their skilled (but quieter) coworkers.

 As part of your inclusivity initiatives, train managers to make space in meetings to hear employees who may be more inclined to hang back, or might feel anxious arguing a salient point.
-You can provide further assistance by offering to fund noise-canceling headphones and opportunities to give non-verbal feedback, such as suggestion boxes.
+Offer to fund noise-canceling headphones and opportunities to give non-verbal feedback, such as suggestion boxes.